Precession: Torque-induced

 In the picture, a section of the wheel has been named dm_{1}.
 At the depicted moment in time, section dm_{1} is at the perimeter of the rotating motion around the (vertical) pivot axis.
 Section dm_{1}, therefore, has a lot of angular rotating velocity with respect to the rotation around the pivot axis, and as dm_{1} is forced closer to the pivot axis of the rotation (by the wheel spinning further), because of the Coriolis effect, with respect to the vertical pivot axis, dm_{1} tends to move in the direction of the top-left arrow in the diagram (shown at 45°) in the direction of rotation around the pivot axis.
 Section dm_{2} of the wheel is moving away from the pivot axis, and so a force (again, a Coriolis force) acts in the same direction as in the case of dm_{1}.
 Note that both arrows point in the same direction.

 The same reasoning applies for the bottom half of the wheel, but there the arrows point in the opposite direction to that of the top arrows.
 Combined over the entire wheel, there is a torque around the gimbal axis when some spinning is added to rotation around a vertical axis.

-It is important to note that the torque around the gimbal axis arises without any delay; the response is instantaneous.
+The torque around the gimbal axis arises without any delay; the response is instantaneous.

 In the discussion above, the setup was kept unchanging by preventing pitching around the gimbal axis.
 In the case of a spinning toy top, when the spinning top starts tilting, gravity exerts a torque.
 However, instead of rolling over, the spinning top just pitches a little.
 This pitching motion reorients the spinning top with respect to the torque that is being exerted.
 The result is that the torque exerted by gravity – via the pitching motion – elicits gyroscopic precession (which in turn yields a counter torque against the gravity torque) rather than causing the spinning top to fall to its side.